-The Board recognises the significance of maintaining a well-balanced and skilled composition of its members.
-The Board conducts regular informal reviews, and at least one formal review each year, of the blend of skills and the overall balance of the Board and Committee members.
+The Board recognises the significance of maintaining a well-balanced composition of members with a broad range of relevant skills, knowledge, and experience necessary to guide the Company's business.
+The Board conducts regular informal and annual reviews, assessing the blend of skills and the overall balance of the Board and Committee members.

-When considering the appointment of new directors, a comprehensive recruitment process is followed.
+When considering the appointment of new Directors, a comprehensive recruitment process is followed.
 This process includes multiple reference checks verifying candidates' backgrounds, experience, and professional skills.
 Moreover, candidates undergo a thorough assessment that includes bankruptcy checks and criminal record checks covering all states and territories of Australia, as well as a check with the Australian Federal Police (AFP).
 These checks aim to ensure that only individuals with high integrity and ethical standing are considered for directorship roles.

-Nominations for new directors are made to the Board, and the assessment criteria include various factors such as the candidates' background, experience, professional skills, personal qualities, and their potential to augment the existing Board.
+Nominations for new Directors are made to the Board, with the assessment criteria including various factors such as the candidates' background, experience, professional skills, personal qualities, and their potential to strengthen the combined skillset of the existing Board.
 The availability of candidates to fully commit themselves to the Board's activities is also considered during the selection process.

-To uphold the principle of independent judgment, all directors appointed by the Board must stand for election by shareholders at the next annual general meeting.
-This requirement ensures that shareholders have the opportunity to validate the appointment and exercise their right to elect directors.
-To promote transparency and accountability, shareholders are provided with all relevant information regarding the appointment of directors.
-The same process, pursuant to the Company's constitution, applies to Directors that are standing for reelection.
-When resolutions concerning director appointments are put forward to shareholders for election or re-election, they are furnished with comprehensive information about the candidates.
+All Directors appointed by the Board must stand for election by shareholders at the next annual general meeting.
+This requirement ensures that shareholders have the opportunity to validate the appointment and exercise their right to elect Directors.
+To promote transparency and accountability, shareholders are provided with all relevant information regarding the appointment of Directors.
+The same process, pursuant to the Company's constitution, applies to Directors who are standing for re-election.
+When resolutions concerning Director appointments are put forward to shareholders for election or re-election, they are furnished with relevant information about the candidates.
 This ensures that shareholders can make informed decisions regarding the composition of the Board.